PetrPraveky/JavaMath/README.md

 - **Riemann zeta function** ("*src/lib/java/math/functions/riemann_zeta_function*") - Algoritm for well-known Euler-Riemann zeta function.
 Input works only for real numbers higher than *1*.
 You can read more on wikipedia: *https://en.wikipedia.org/wiki/Riemann_zeta_function*.
 - **Bernoulli numbers** ("*src/lib/java/math/function/bernoulli_number.java*") - Algoritm for creating bernoulli numbers.
 Currently works only with integers higher or eqaual to *1*.
 You can read more on wikipedia: *https://en.wikipedia.org/wiki/Bernoulli_number#Generating_function*.
 - **Divisor function** ("*src/lib/java/math/function/diviser_function.java*") - Function that counts number of divisors of an integer including *1* and itself.
 You can read more on wikipedia: *https://en.wikipedia.org/wiki/Divisor_function#Formulas_at_prime_powers*.
+- **Binomial coefficient** ("*src/lib/java/math/functions/binomial_coefficient.java*") - Used factorial formula for computing them, not working for bigger numbers thanks to *double* variables and their limits.
+You can read more on wikipedia: *https://en.wikipedia.org/wiki/Binomial_coefficient*.

 ## **What function you can plot?**
 - **Möbius function** ("*src/lib/java/math/plotter/function_plotter/mobius_plotter.java*") - You can plot values of Möbius function *μ(n)* from *1* to *50*.
 With some editing you can add more values, but it will become really messy. <br />